 Ideally you should always try local resolution before proceeding to Central Resolution.

-Central Resolution: If Local Resolution does not resolve the issue you are entitled to submit an official Formal Complaint Submission Form (CLCC Evening/ Daytime Classes) detailing your complaint.
+Central Resolution: If Local Resolution does not resolve the issue you are entitled to submit an official Formal Complaint Submission Form (CLCC Adult Education) detailing your complaint.
 This process is called “Central Resolution”.

-If you wish your complaint to be dealt with using Central Resolution you must submit their reasons for complaint on the form (Formal Complaint Submission Form (CLCC Evening/ Daytime Classes).
+If you wish your complaint to be dealt with using Central Resolution you must submit their reasons for complaint on the form (Formal Complaint Submission Form (CLCC Adult Education).

 Please note that no other methods for submitting a complaint for Central Resolution are accepted.
-If you email or write a complaint you will be asked to complete the Formal Complaint Submission Form (CLCC Evening/ Daytime Classes), and we are not be able to look at your complaint until it is submitted on this form.
+If you email or write a complaint you will be asked to complete the Formal Complaint Submission Form (CLCC Adult Education), and we are not be able to look at your complaint until it is submitted on this form.
 Complaints will not be accepted for consideration more than 14 days after the last taught session of a course.

 Please use the link below to download a copy of the form.